MeghaNagarmunoli/STEM-C/CODING_CHALLENGE.md

 Thank you for taking the time to interview with our team.
 We enjoyed getting to know you better.
 Based on your skills, passion, and interests, we have decided to move forward with your application.
 This challenge is designed to give us a glimpse at your practical development skills.

-> In no way is this assessment or the project perfect.
+> In no way is this assessment or project perfect – we are still in pre-release development.
 You may run into issues with the code or documentation.
-Don't worry too much about this, but please **document** any issues you run into.
+Don't worry too much about this, but please **document** any problems, concerns, and feedback you may have.

 <br/>

 ## Objective

 Our project incorporates a lot of different user views.
-We want you to design a view that allows a user to select an activity from a list of topics.
+We want you to implement a view that allows a user to select an activity from a list of topics.

 <img src="./topics_view.png" style="float: left;" />